 - Try Amazon Music Unlimited Free Trial

-This is a 30-day trial of Amazon Music Unlimited (~ 50 million songs).
+This is a 90-day trial of Amazon Music Unlimited (~ 50 million songs) if you link your IMDB account and haven’t used Amazon Music Unlimited in over 1 year.
 Amazon provides a nice collection of music with Prime for free (~ 2 million songs).
 I find Prime music to be good enough for background music and exercise – somewhat equivalent to Pandora.
 Amazon Music Unlimited provides the full catalog of music where you can play any song on demand – fairly equivalent to Spotify.
 If you are an audiophile if 2019, you will need some type of full catalog music service.
 A few are listed below.
 Also, check out Consumer Report’s analysis for more info

 - Kindle Unlimited Membership Plans